-As of June 30, 2023, we have entered into no short term investments of resell agreements backed by residential first-lien mortgage loans.
+As of September 30, 2023, we have not entered into any short term investments of resell agreements.
 As of December 31, 2022, we had entered into \$25.8 million of short term investments of resell agreements backed by residential first-lien mortgage loans, with a weighted interest rate of 6.86%.